jean-pierreBoth/multistochgrad/README.md

 The implemented algorithms are:

-* The so-called SCSG algorithm described and analyzed in the two papers by by L. Lei and  M.I Jordan.
+* The so-called SCSG algorithm described and analyzed in the two papers by L. Lei and  M.I Jordan.

     1. "On the adaptativity of stochastic gradient based optimization" (2019) [SCSG-1](https://arxiv.org/abs/1904.04480)